Celebrate a sweet new beginning with my Baby Shower Shortbread Cookies decorated with soft colours, playful shapes, and homemade royal icing.

 -

-After flooding them, I let them dry for a couple of hours and then I used different colours to add more details.
+After flooding, let the cookies dry for a couple of hours before using different colours to add more details.

 -